Out of hours and emergencies

 - racial harassment (if a crime is in progress please contact the police)

 The majority of requests can be made on our website, and will be passed to the relevant department directly.

-We only operate an out of hours service to cover emergency problems, which includes noise affecting a large number of people, such as intruder and car alarms, or noisy parties about which a large number of individual complaints are received.
+We only operate an out of hours service to cover emergency problems, which includes noise affecting numerous people, such as intruder and car alarms, or noisy parties about which numerous individual complaints are received.
 All other noise complaints should be reported using our online form.